Angola women's national football team: Olympic Games qualifiers

-2014 African Women's Championship
+COSAFA Women's Championship

-Angola did not enter for the 2014 African Women's Championship/2015 FIFA Women's World Cup qualifiers, which was held in Namibia in Autumn 2014.
+Angola made their debut in the 2006 edition before hosting the 2008 edition.
+They have not made it past the group stages in nine edition with their last outing in the 2025 edition.

 Team image

 Home stadium

+The Angola women's national football team is nicknamed Welwitschias.
+The name is derived from the Welwitschia mirabilis, a unique plant found in the Namib Desert in southern Angola, which is known for its incredible endurance and ability to survive in harsh conditions.

-The Angola women's national football team plays their home matches on the Estádio Nacional de Ombaka.
+The team plays their home games at the Estádio Nacional de Ombaka and the Estádio 11 de Novembro.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.